joo-devweb/nathan/README.md

 ## API

-The `@nathan` package exposes a comprehensive API consistent with the Baileys design.
+The `nathan` package exposes a comprehensive API consistent with the Baileys design.
 Key exports include:

 *   `makeWASocket`: The primary function to create a WhatsApp socket connection.
 *   `proto`: Protocol buffer definitions for WhatsApp messages and other data structures.